Tax Time: Should a Married Couple Ever File Separately?

-If you were legally married as of December 31, 2013, then you have two choices for your filing status this year: married filing jointly and married filing separately.
+If you were legally married as of December 31, 2016, then you have two choices for your 2016 tax year filing status: married filing jointly and married filing separately.

 Married filing jointly means you file one return as a unit, with your incomes and expenses lumped together for the purpose of calculating and paying taxes.